vert-x/mod-lang-php/README.md

 ### Flushing data to underlying storage.

-If the AsyncFile was not opened with `flush = true`, then you can manually flush any writes from the OS cache by calling the `flush` function.
+If the AsyncFile was not opened with `flush = TRUE`, then you can manually flush any writes from the OS cache by calling the `flush` method.

 ### Using AsyncFile as `ReadStream` and `WriteStream`